With more than 4.1 billion email users, email newsletter monetization is the perfect complement to any existing revenue strategy.

 Yes, you read that correctly, email newsletters.

-However, creating a successful email newsletter monetization strategy means doing a little more than just slapping Some content together and hitting send.
+However, creating a successful email newsletter monetization strategy means doing a little more than just slapping some content together and hitting send.
 There’s a lot to consider; from growing your newsletter audience to branding and design, each piece is a part of the larger monetization puzzle.
 With a thoughtful strategy, the payoffs can be massive.
-Take the media company Morning Brew, for example; in 2019 it drove 95 percent of its revenue from newsletter monetization alone.
+For instance, media company Morning Brew, drove 95 percent of its revenue from newsletter monetization alone in 2019.

 Now, there’s no one-size-fits-all approach, but the proper foundation puts your newsletters on the path to success.
 Read on to learn everything you need to know about email newsletter monetization like: